 If you want to read more about the gardening ideas you can learn from Palm Springs from our previous trips, read about our Desert Garden Nursery visit or our Lessons in Desert Gardening!
 (Fun Fact: Both of these posts have a romantic ending!)
 Also, we can strongly recommend a book called “Desert Gardens of Steve Martino“.
 Steve is an outstanding designer who specializes in desert & cactus gardens and his book is full of inspiring photographs of xeriscaping and amazing garden design.

 Another desert botanical garden in the Palm Springs area you can’t miss is The Living Desert Zoo & Gardens.
 Not only do they have amazing and varied gardens, they also have a full zoo with giraffes, wolves, cheetahs… Yep, the real deal, in the desert!
 A must on your Places to Visit in Palm Springs List!

-We hope you were inspired by this post on Growing a Cactus Garden.
-And we hope you will get to visit the Moorten Botanical Gardens!
+We hope we inspired you with this post and hope you will get to visit the Moorten Botanical Garden!
 We think you will also love our posts on 10 Gardens to Visit Before You Die , Alternatives to Grass : Front Yard Landscaping and 10 No Fail Perennials for Low Water Gardens!